Frequently Asked Questions

 A SWIFT/BIC code is a unique identification code of a particular bank.
 These codes are used when transferring money internationally between banks.
 BankSA for instance uses swift code SGBLAU2S.

-2. Before using Internet and Phone Banking, please read the BankSA Terms and Conditions for Internet Banking and Phone Banking.
+1. Before using internet and phone banking, please read the BankSA Terms and Conditions for Internet Banking and Phone Banking.
+Overseas banks may charge a fee to handle or receive an international payment.